-I did not find any leaks with CyberGhost’s Windows or Mac OS apps.
+I did not find any leaks with either VPN service when testing the Windows and Mac OS apps.

 Security winner: ExpressVPN

-- I found that CyberGhost’s website uses aggressive and invasive tracking measures.
+- I found that CyberGhost’s website uses invasive tracking measures.
 I observed session recording scripts for Hotjar on their site, which record everything a visitor does.

-- CyberGhost’s ad blocker does not stop tracking on any HTTPS site, as we covered before.
+- CyberGhost’s ad blocker does not stop tracking on HTTPS websites, as we covered before.

-If you are looking for a good VPN for privacy, CyberGhost would not be recommended.
+If you are looking for a good VPN for privacy, CyberGhost may not be the best choice.